CircuitSetup/Remote/README.md

 1) Through the [Config Portal](#the-config-portal).
 Click on *Update*, select the "REMA.bin" file in the bottom file selector and click on *Upload*.

 2) Via SD card:
-- Copy "REMA.bin" to the root directory of of a FAT32 formatted SD card;
+- Copy "REMA.bin" to the root directory of a FAT32 formatted SD card;
 - power down the Remote,
 - insert this SD card into the slot and
 - power up the Remote; the sound-pack will be installed automatically.